 The recipients of the proposal have 60 days from the date on which a proposal is issued to make any representations regarding it in writing.
 They will then have an opportunity to present any specific concerns in more detail.
 The final determination will be made following all relevant discussion, and must be in place prior to first production.
-It is usually issued when the Field Development Plan has been consented to.
+It is issued when the Field Development Plan has been consented to.
 HMRC are notified when proposed and final determinations are issued to licensees.

 Before a proposed field determination is issued, a field name must be agreed with the OGA.
 The name is usually discussed as part of the field development plan process, but licensees may request approval (or reservation) of a name at any time by writing to the OGA.

 Fields may be re-determined at the request of any party following the acquisition of new information – either seismic or from wells – that indicates the original determination is no longer valid.
 An identical procedure to that described above is followed in each case.

 As all fields are determined as areas of which every part is, or is part of, an area licensed under the Petroleum Act 1998, it follows that when such a licensed area is relinquished the field should be re-determined to exclude that area.

 If the area covered by a Determination is relinquished in its entirety, then the Determination is no longer valid.
 If the area is subsequently re-licensed and re-developed, the area will be considered to be a new field ; a new Field Determination will be issued and a new field name will be required.